 In 1999 Chicago’s mayor Richard M. Daley initiated a project to turn Chicago’s riverfront – at that time mostly inaccessible to the public – into a public walkway known as the Riverwalk.

-The first completed section, on the south bank of the river between State Street and Lake Michigan opened in 2009.
-Several café’s line the popular walkway and you can find attractions such as boat cruises and water taxis along the way.
+The Riverwalk opened gradually over the years, each time expanding the riverfront area to more visitors and residents.
+The first completed section, on the south bank of the river between Michigan Avenue and Wabash Street, opened in 2005.
+The second section, from Wabash to State Street, opened just four years later.
+The last sections opened in 2016.
+Today there is a green corridor along the river spanning from West Lake Street all the way to Michigan Lake.
+Several café’s line the popular walkway, and you can find attractions such as boat cruises and water taxis along the way.